 - On the way stopping at some abandoned Soviet tanks.

 - See the incredible view of Detwah Lagoon from the highest point on the beach before trekking down to the beach.
 Relax and take a dip in the ocean!

 - Walk around the lagoon to our camp site for a big lunch.

-- Camping at Detwah Eco-campsite – complete with bucket shower and toilet!
+- Dinner and overnight camping at Detwah Eco-campsite – complete with shower and toilet!